7 Tips to Buying a Car

 Something to keep in mind regarding additional costs when purchasing a new car from a private seller – you will need to also allow for stamp duty & transfer costs of the vehicle.
 This can equate to between 3-4% of vehicle value.

-Its also recommended to arrange insurance before you drive away.
+It’s also recommended to arrange insurance before you drive away.

-If all seems too much and don’t have the time to deal with it all, then why not consider a full-service car broker like eCarz.com.au to assist you with the entire process?
+If all seems too much and you don’t have the time to deal with it all, then why not consider a full-service car broker like eCarz.com.au to assist you with the entire process?

 We handle everything from finding the new car, selling the old one, finance, insurance, and extended warranty – all in one place – with just one phone call to handle it all for you, call 1300 378 387 or contact us today to get started with buying, selling and financing cars the smart way.